uktrade/ip-filter/README.md

 ### Usage of PUBLIC_PATHS and PROTECTED_PATHS

 By default the IP Filter protects every path.
+However, you can configure the IP Filter to allow public access to a subset of paths, or to only protect a subset of paths.

-However, any paths listed in `PUBLIC_PATHS` will be publically accessible.
+Any paths listed in `PUBLIC_PATHS` will be publically accessible.
 The typical use case is to allow the `/healthcheck` endpoint to remain public.

 Conversely, if `PROTECTED_PATHS` is set, then every path not listed in `PROTECTED_PATHS` will be public.
-The typical usecase is to protect only the `\admin` path in a public site.
+The typical usecase is to protect only the `/admin` path of a public site.

-These environment variables are designed to be mutally exclusive; if both are set, a warning will appear in the IP Filter logs and the `PROTECTED_PATHS` setting will be ignored.
+The `PUBLIC_PATHS` and `PROTECTED_PATHS` environment variables are mutally exclusive; if both are set, then a configuration warning will appear in the IP Filter logs and the `PROTECTED_PATHS` setting will be ignored.

 You can unset these variables on a per environment basis, e.g.